Definition of Bond Futures

 Wherein,

-- A conversion factor is a factor that is used to equalize the differences that exist between coupon amount and accrued interest in the case of delivery bonds.
+- A conversion factor uses to equalize the differences between coupon amounts and accrued interest in the case of delivery bonds.

-- Accrued interest refers to the amount of interest earned on the bonds that are not yet paid and will be paid in the future.
+- Accrued interest refers to the amount earned on the bonds that are not yet paid and will be paid in the future.

 Qualifying Factors of Bond Futures